Resource Center

 First Injury Decision Workflow

-The first decision should be simple enough for a night-shift supervisor to use under pressure.
-A practical workflow starts with immediate danger checks, emergency red flags, mechanism of injury, body part, symptoms, first aid already provided, current work ability, and site constraints.
+The first decision has to be usable by a night-shift supervisor.
+Start with immediate danger checks, emergency red flags, mechanism of injury, body part, symptoms, first aid already provided, current work ability, and site constraints.

-Examples include a fabrication worker with a grinder-related eye exposure, a warehouse selector with new low-back pain after lifting, a utility crew member with heat symptoms, or a construction worker with a laceration that appears controlled but needs documentation and follow-up.
+Examples we see often: a fabrication worker with a grinder-related eye exposure, a warehouse selector with new low-back pain after lifting, a utility crew member with heat symptoms, or a construction worker with a controlled laceration that still needs documentation and follow-up.

-In each case, the employer needs a provider-led answer: monitor with documented first aid, send to an occupational clinic, call emergency services, remove from heat exposure, clarify restrictions, or schedule follow-up before the next shift.
+In each case, someone has to answer: monitor with documented first aid, send to an occupational clinic, call emergency services, remove from heat, clarify restrictions, or schedule follow-up before the next shift.

 Job Demand and Ergonomics Input

-Occupational medicine decisions are stronger when providers understand the work.
-Job demand details may include lifting frequency, awkward postures, overhead work, kneeling, ladder use, tool vibration, heat exposure, PPE, shift length, and whether modified duty is available.
+Occupational medicine decisions get better when providers know the work.
+Useful details include lifting frequency, awkward postures, overhead work, kneeling, ladder use, tool vibration, heat exposure, PPE, shift length, and whether modified duty is actually available on that crew.

 For musculoskeletal risks, NIOSH ergonomics resources emphasize designing work around worker capabilities and identifying risk factors such as lifting, pushing, pulling, repetition, force, and awkward posture.
-Industrial employers can use this same thinking when building job descriptions, modified duty banks, and return-to-work pathways.
+The same thinking helps when you write job descriptions, build a modified duty bank, and plan return-to-work.

 OSHA and Documentation Touchpoints

-OSHA recordability decisions remain the employer's responsibility, but occupational medicine can improve the facts used in those decisions.
-OSHA's general recording criteria include outcomes such as death, days away from work, restricted work or transfer, medical treatment beyond first aid, loss of consciousness, and certain significant diagnoses.
+OSHA recordability decisions remain the employer's responsibility.
+Occupational medicine improves the facts behind those decisions.
+OSHA's general recording criteria include death, days away, restricted work or transfer, medical treatment beyond first aid, loss of consciousness, and certain significant diagnoses.

-That is why the injury note should distinguish first aid from medical treatment, document work status clearly, and preserve the reason a case was escalated or monitored.
-Severe events such as a fatality, inpatient hospitalization, amputation, or loss of an eye have separate OSHA reporting requirements and should never wait for routine triage.
+That is why the injury note should distinguish first aid from medical treatment, document work status clearly, and preserve why a case was escalated or monitored.
+Severe events—fatality, inpatient hospitalization, amputation, or loss of an eye—have separate OSHA reporting requirements and should never wait on routine triage.

 Operational Review Notes